FREQUENTLY ASKED QUESTIONS

 ANNUITY option, what is the difference?

-A fixed percentage of every Mega Millions and Powerball
+A fixed percentage of every Mega Millions and Powerball ticket

-withholding amounts required by Federal and State laws).
+amounts required by Federal and State laws).

 The lottery also offers an ANNUITY jackpot option that can help